-Dr. Edmund Seto received his PhD in Environmental Health Sciences from the University of California, Berkeley.
+Dr. Edmund Seto is Professor in the UW Department of Environmental & Occupational Health Sciences.
+He received his PhD in Environmental Health Sciences from the University of California, Berkeley.
 His research focuses on the quantification of exposures and risk as they relate to environmental and occupational health.
 Using Geographic Information System (GIS) spatial methods, mathematical models, and novel information technologies, Dr. Seto has conducted exposure assessments for built environment studies of air pollution and noise exposures, as well as assessments of exposures to infectious agents in global health contexts.

-Bio, group photos, teaching material, and publications available on research website.
+Bio, group photos, teaching material and publications available on research website.

 Learn more about the UW Center for Environmental Health Equity (CEHE).